GluuFederation/docs-gluu-server-prod/docs/source/upgrade/index.md

             ```

         1. Modify all images  inside main [`values.yaml`](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.2/pygluu/kubernetes/templates/helm/gluu/values.yaml) to latest [images](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.2/pygluu/kubernetes/templates/gluu_versions.json) according to upgrade target version.
 Also make sure your current `values.yaml` other options are moved correctly to the new values.yaml.
+            Move old `settings.json` that was used in 4.1 installation into the same directory `pygluu-kubernetes` exists in and execute the following command :

+            ```bash
+            ./pygluu-kubernetes.pyz upgrade-values-yaml
+            ```

         1. Create configmap for `101-ox.ldif` file.

             ```bash